 Recent events have created the perfect climate for cyber criminals to prey on people and businesses who are already dealing with unsettling changes in their lives.
 The criminals have used this time to their advantage, to seek to exploit fears and uncertainty for financial gain.
 Unfortunately, Cyber Security is a 24/7, 365 days a year task and these scams are only going to increase.
 This is why your business needs reliable Cyber Security Consulting services.

-Does your business have a disaster recovery plan around this?
+Does your business have a backup and disaster recovery plan around this?
 How would your business be affected if you were a victim of hacking, data theft or a virus that infects your IT and that of your clients’?

 Here at soVision IT we know to be forewarned is to be forearmed!
 Working with us means that you will be protected too.

 We ourselves have just had a very smart scam spotted by our brilliant cyber security expert, Alex.

 We had an enquiry from the 'University of Nottingham' initially requesting quotes with 30-day terms on low-value items.
 This is then followed by a request for, and subsequent acceptance of, a quotation for a large number of easily disposable items (in our case 250 x WD passport 2 TB).

 Through our security checks, we established this was a Fraud.
 Had we fallen for the scam, 250 WD Passports would have been winging their way to Nigeria, and we would have been left with losses amounting to many thousands of pounds.

 The fraud is actually very sophisticated and someone really has done their homework - a genuine PO has been copied and legitimate members of staff imitated.

 We won't be the first company they try this on, and almost certainly not the last.
 Readers beware!!